Video tape Digitizing

 The Technical Fine Print

 There are certain folks who like to read the fine print before they make an important decision.
 This section is for you.
-It’s not a light read, but will give you a look under the hood at how the video tape transfer process works.
+It’s not a light read, but will give you a look under the hood at how we convert video tapes to digital.
 Our philosophy has always been simple: only offer a service if we can do it better and/or cheaper than the alternatives.
 If you can’t look in the mirror and meet that standard with a straight face, then don’t offer it at all.

 Quality Factor #1 – TRANSFER EQUIPMENT